Predator (film): Music

 The score was composed and conducted by Alan Silvestri, who was coming off the huge success of Back to the Future in 1985, and performed by the Hollywood Studio Symphony.
-Originally, Joel Silver wanted Michael Kamen to do the music for this film after collaborating with him on Lethal Weapon (1987), but Kamen was unavailable due to him working on Adventures in Babysitting (1987).
+Joel Silver originally wanted Michael Kamen to do the music for this film after collaborating with him on Lethal Weapon (1987), but Kamen was unavailable due to him working on Adventures in Babysitting (1987).
 However, director John McTiernan recommended hiring Silvestri after hearing his work in Back to the Future.
 Predator was his first major action movie and the score is full of his familiar characteristics: heavy horn blasts, staccato string rhythms, and undulating timpani rolls that highlight the action and suspense.
 Little Richard's song "Long Tall Sally" is featured in the helicopter en route to the jungle.
 Mac also recites a few lines from the song as he is chasing the Predator after it escapes from their booby trap.
 Silvestri returned for the sequel, making him the only composer to have scored more than one film in either the Alien or Predator series.

 In 2003, Varèse Sarabande and Fox Music released the soundtrack album as part of its limited release CD Club collection; the album also includes Elliot Goldenthal's arrangement of Alfred Newman's 20th Century Fox fanfare, which was used on Alien 3.
 In 2007, Brian Tyler adapted and composed some of Silvestri's themes used in the score of the film Aliens vs. Predator: Requiem.

 In 2010, the same year Predators featured an adaptation of Silvestri's score by John Debney, Intrada Records and Fox Music released the album in a 3000-copy limited edition with remastered sound, many cues combined and renamed, and most notably (as with Intrada's release of Basil Poledouris's score for RoboCop) presenting the original end credits music as recorded (the film versions are mixed differently).
 This release is notable for having sold out within a day.
 In 2018, Henry Jackman adapted and composed Silvestri's themes in the score of the film, The Predator.